-Action plays a very definite role in the process of achieving goals.
-However, the real purpose isn’t probably what you think.
+Action plays an important role in the process of achieving goals.
+However, the real purpose of action isn’t probably what you think it is.

-5) Persist in belief and continued action – no matter what
+- Persist in belief and continued action until it is accomplished

-Back before I understood the principles of success, and knew how to effectively apply them, I struggled because I thought I had to accomplish super-human feats to reach my toughest goals.
-I relied completely on my own abilities, and when I ran out of steam, I lost hope in my ability to achieve the goal.
-That inflow of doubt was the very thing that ultimately became the primary cause of my failure.
+Before I understood the principles of success and knew how to effectively apply them, I thought I had to take super-human strides to reach the toughest goals.
+But whenever I ran out of steam, I lost hope.
+It was that inflow of doubt that ultimately caused my failure, every time.

-When I realized how much faith had a very real and direct influence on the outcome, I began to imagine that so long as I pressed forward, people and circumstances were simultaneously lining up on my behalf, so that all the necessary elements would fall into place at the right time and meet me in the middle.
+When I realized how faith had a very real and direct influence on the outcome, I tried to imagine that so long as I pressed forward, people and circumstances were continually lining up on my behalf, and that all the necessary elements would fall into place at the right time.
+I didn’t have to “go the distance” because success would kindly meet me in the middle.

-Now, while on the surface it might appear that it was the action steps that took me where I needed to be, the fact is that I was only able to maintain my belief (the real power at play) because I knew I had been working on setting up channels for the money, resources, and people to find me.
+Now, on the surface it might appear that it was the action steps that took me where I needed to be; but the fact is, I was only able to maintain my belief (the real power at play) because I set up channels for the money, resources, and people to find me.

 Let me put it this way:

 How easy is it for you to believe that God will supply you with what you need next week if you have only ONE source of income, and you already know it won’t cut the mustard?

 The fact is, God can provide, even if you have a fixed-income, but only as you live by principles of faith.
 You must believe.
 If you cannot believe, then you CAN get busy setting up additional streams of income – not just so you can handle it yourself, but so that it’s easier for you to believe that He can send you the money you need when you need it.

 It’s the BELIEF that is key, but it’s the ACTION that helps you believe.